Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Like a Good Nearest Neighbor

-\subparagraph{Training} \LaGoNN encodes the modified training data and optionally fine-tunes the embedding model via SetFit, $f(X_{trainmod})$.
-After fine-tuning, we train a classifier $CLF(f(X_{trainmod}))$, like logistic regression.
+\subparagraph{Training} \LaGoNN encodes the modified training data, optionally fine-tunes the embedding model via SetFit, and trains a classifier, $CLF(f(X_{trainmod}))$.

 \subparagraph{Inference} \LaGoNN uses information from the nearest neighbor in the training data to modify input text.
-We compute the embeddings on the test data, $f(X_{test})$, and query the NN lookup, selecting the NN ($k$=1) in the training data and extracting information from the training text. \LaGoNN then decorates the input instance with information from the NN in the training data.
+We compute the embeddings of the test data, $f(X_{test})$, and select and extract information from the NN's training text, decorating the input instance with this information.
 Finally, we encode the modified data with the embedding model and call the classifier, $CLF(f(X_{testmod}))$.

-\subparagraph{Intuition} As $f$ is the same function, we hypothesize that \LaGoNN's modifications will make a novel instance more semantically similar to its NNs in the training data.
-The resulting representation should be more akin to an instance on which the embedding model and classifier were optimized.
-Our method also leverages both distance-based (NN lookup) and probabilistic algorithms (logistic regression) for its final prediction.
+\subparagraph{Intuition} The ST's pretraining and SetFit's fine-tuning objective both rely on distance, creating a feature space appropriate for distance-based algorithms, such as our NN-lookup.
+We hypothesize that \LaGoNN's modifications make novel data appear semantically similar to their NNs in the training data, that is, more akin to an instance on which the encoder and classifier were optimized. \LaGoNN's utilization of distance and clear distinctions between classes inspired our use case of content moderation, where it is realistic to have few labels, harmful or neutral, for example.
+However, this work demonstrates that \LaGoNN is useful for general and multilingual text classification as well.

 \interfootnotelinepenalty=10000